-A molecule of carbon expected to have use in a variety of applications, especially in the medical field.
-Also known as "Fullerines" because the 60 atoms that make up their spherical molecule resemble Buckminster Fuller's geodesic domes, they are lighter than plastic and stronger than steel.
-They can also conduct heat and electricity.
-Buckyballs were identified in 1985 by three scientists who later received a Nobel prize for the discovery.
-Buckyballs are used as a building block for many experimental materials.
+A molecule of carbon expected to have use in a variety of applications, especially in medicine and the treatment of cancer.
+Buckyballs are also used as a building block for many experimental materials.
+Known as "Fullerines" because the 60 atoms that make up their spherical molecule resemble Buckminster Fuller's geodesic domes, Buckyballs are lighter than plastic and stronger than steel.
+They also conduct heat and electricity.
+In 1985, Buckyballs were identified by three scientists who later received a Nobel Prize for the discovery.
 See nanotube and nanotechnology.
+See also Bucky Bit.

 By extension, any spheroidal fullerene, from C20 on upwards.